kivvilol/CPSC-242/README.md

 # CPSC-242
 Computer Science II

-Exams take place on paper, but I upload my scrap work in python for future reference.
+Exams and some classworks take place on paper, but I upload my scrap work in python for future reference.